salakanavinda/Product-Store/README.md

 # Product-Store
-Product Store with details and other information, Tools HTML , CSS ,JS,Boostrap, Front awesome
+Product Store with details and other information, Tools HTML , CSS ,JS,Boostrap, Front awesome.

+Slieder js functions from slick